Information for international visitors

 Post offices

-There are several Australia Post offices located around the Adelaide CBD.
+There are several Australia Post offices located around the Melbourne CBD.

 Stamps can often be purchased at newsagents.
 You may also be able to purchase stamps at your Hotel reception.